rouvinerh/tp/docs/UserGuide.md

 ![Colour Rendered](img/output/correct_colour_render.png)

 This is a visual bug, and it can be safely ignored by the user.
-Alternatively, you may wish to enable ANSI Escape Sequences if you would like to view these colours.

 ## FAQ